ibm-ecosystem-engineering/Blended-RAG/README.md

     \item CoQA (Conversational Question Answering)
 \end{enumerate}

-It can be concluded from the results that 'Blended Retriever' offers better accuracy than current methods across all the datasets.
-Sparse EncodeR Retriever Model (SERM) Based index with Best field queries often given best results with 88\% top-5 accuracy for NQ-Dataset and 94\% on TREC-Covid.
-The numbers increase for Top-10 and Top-20 accuracy.
-Below tables show all these results.

 ##### Top-5 Accuracy
 | Top-5 retrieval accuracy | BM25 + Match Query | BM25+ Best Field | KNN + Match Query | KNN + Best Field | SERM + Match Query | SERM + Best Field |